neosimsim/nixpkgs/doc/languages-frameworks/agda.section.md

 $ nix-env -f '<nixpkgs>' -iA agda
 ```

+This will install an Agda-wrapper which calls `agda` with `--library-file` set to a generated library-file within the nix store, this means your library-file in `$HOME/.agda/libraries` will be ignored.
+The above installed Agda comes with no libraries, i.e. the generated library-file is empty.
 To use Agda with libraries, the `agda.withPackages` function can be used.
 This function either takes:

 * A list of packages,
 * or a function which returns a list of packages when given the `agdaPackages` attribute set,